yiisoft/package-template/.github/CODE_OF_CONDUCT.md

-# Yii Contributor Covenant Code of Conduct
+# Yii Contributor Code of Conduct

 ## Our Pledge